Ryah/Powercord-Utilities/README.md

 A step by step series of examples that tell you how to get a development environment running

-- Download .bat file
+- Download bat or exe file
 - Double Click it
-- Press option in menu
+- Type option in menu
 - ???
 - Profit